 “I’m thankful for the Commons because of the community it gave me.
 It really helped me to blossom into the person I wanted to be.
 For the first time, I felt like I belonged somewhere, and I’ll always treasure those memories.
 It gave me a haven from a bad home life, so that I never wanted to leave!
 I’m thankful for the healthy environment of the Commons.
 Although I never totally confided about it, the Commons changed my life.”

-Katie, volunteer barista
+Katy, volunteer barista

 Our workplace training program is based on National Workforce Skill Standards established by the U.S. Department of Labor and the U.S. Department of Education.
 These fundamental criteria represent the skills, attributes, and characteristics that employers look for when hiring and promoting workers.
 The program includes: